elastic/kibana/src/plugins/charts/README.md

 ### `getHeatmapColors`

-Funciton to retrive heatmap related colors based on `value` and `colorSchemaName`
+Function to retrieve heatmap related colors based on `value` and `colorSchemaName`

 ### `truncatedColorSchemas`